 When you leave your OMERS employer, we're here to help you through the process.
-You will receive a Your OMERS Pension Options package from OMERS.
+You will receive a Your OMERS Pension Options form from OMERS.

 Your OMERS pension is an important asset in your financial, retirement and estate planning.
-Review your options carefully.
-For specific financial advice, we recommend consulting an independent financial advisor.
+Review the information available in the Your OMERS Pension Options form carefully.
+You can also consult the Member Handbook and omers.com for more information about the OMERS Plan.
+For specific financial advice, we recommend consulting an independent financial adviser.

 Your Options When Leaving